fcalife/SaveCustomGamesv2/index.md

-This page lists some current issues with the Dota 2 arcade, and possible solutions that we believe Valve could implement to fix or improve them.
+This page lists some of the current user experience issues with the Dota 2 arcade, and possible solutions that we believe Valve could implement to fix or improve them.

 ## Issue: 30 games requirement to use the Arcade